openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 Exceptions:

-- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Throws exception when already in a transaction state and parallel transactions are not supported.
+- [SqlException](database_sql_package_exceptions.md#class-sqlexception) - Throws when already in a transaction state and parallel transactions are not supported.

 ### func getMetaData()